bobsany16/100-Days-Of-Code2/log.md

 **Progress:** Was able to get RSVP to change style in Redux

 **Thoughts:** Now I just gotta handle the spots to decrease

+### Day 99: ###

+**Progress:** So Props doesn't update at all and the spots stay the same because every time the _onPressFunction_ is dispatched in the store, it takes the same amount of spots fetched from data object, that's why it stays the same.

+**Thoughts:** I guess this is where React hooks come into play